How to Analyze Your Games to Improve Your Opening Repertoire

 - Use spaced repetition with Chess Position Trainer, Chessdriller, or ChessAtlas to drill moves from random positions in your new branches.
 FSRS-based tools schedule each position individually, so your hardest lines surface daily until stable.

-- Practice against the Lichess Masters database or similar tools that test common sidelines.
+- Practice against master games or similar tools that test common sidelines.

 - Play focused blitz or rapid sessions (3-5 games per day) to reach your prepared structures on both colors.
-Force the opening — don't let clock pressure push you back into the old line.
+Force the opening - do not let clock pressure push you back into the old line.

 - After each game, analyze deviations immediately and add sound responses to your files while the decision point is still fresh in your mind.